ilchen/cryptopals/README.md

 for 1024-bits moduli and longer let the implementation spin for longer than I wanted to wait.
 To address that I switched to an optimized implementation of infinite precision integers based on [The GNU Multiple Precision Arithmentic Library (GMP)](https://gmplib.org).
 Thanks to [the JNA-GMP wrapper](https://github.com/square/jna-gmp/tree/master/jnagmp) this was very easy to do.
-If you are on macOS, you probably already installed gmp when you installed python with [Homebrew](https://brew.sh).
+If you are on macOS, you probably already installed gmp when you installed Python with [Homebrew](https://brew.sh).

 With tiny changes to the [RSAHelper](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_5/RSAHelper.java#L25-L27) and [RSAHelperExt](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_6/RSAHelperExt.java#L66-L67) classes the speedup was